StaffanHynge/E-commerce-store-v1/README.md

 - A contactpage to contact the profiles
 - Email the order and tickets to the buyers

+## Deployment

+- The project are deployed to Heroku.
+- The deployment went well without any troubles or issues

 ## Credits

 > Here are some walkthroughs and videos that inspired and helped me with this project.